OS Login

 You can connect to a VM with enabled OS Login access using the Yandex Cloud CLI with either an SSH key saved in the OS Login profile of a user or service account or an SSH certificate of that user or service account.

-To learn more about connecting to VMs via OS Login, see Connecting via the Yandex Cloud CLI and Connecting to a Kubernetes node via OS Login.
+For more information about connecting to VMs via OS Login, see Connecting via the Yandex Cloud CLI, Connecting to a Kubernetes node via OS Login, and Connecting to a Yandex Data Processing cluster.

 Roles required to connect to a VM via OS Login